DeCodeCafe/Onboarding-and-ToDo-List-/README.md

 ## Your ToDo List

+- Onboarding
+   Please use this file as a template for onboarding and create an issue at DeCodeCafe/Onboarding-and-ToDo-List- and complete all the tasks here.
+   Issue Format: NAME-ROLE-DDMMYYYY

 - Terms of Service
   - [ ] Please tick the checkbox to signify that you have read and agree to the DeCodeCafe Community terms and conditions: https://github.com/DeCodeCafe/Code-of-Conduct